vivarium-collective/bigraph-schema/README.md

 * [Bigraph Schema Basics Tutorial](https://vivarium-collective.github.io/bigraph-viz/notebooks/basics.html): A comprehensive tutorial covering the essential aspects of the bigraph-schema library.
 This resource will guide you through the core concepts and methods, helping you to master the basic operations.

-License
+## License

-bigraph-schema is open-source software released under the [MIT License](https://github.com/vivarium-collective/bigraph-schema/LICENSE).
+Bigraph-schema is open-source software released under the [MIT License](https://github.com/vivarium-collective/bigraph-schema/LICENSE).